tomyitav/bluetorch-recorder/README.md

 # bluetorch-recorder #

-This project is intended to periodically store HAGNA entities to MongoDB
+This project is intended to periodically store entities to MongoDB, using:

+ - Akka
+ - Morphia as mongo ODM
+ - Guice for DI

 ### Project structure ###